-A freelancer will ask, Is this job more important than my family? instead of the real question, which is, Should I prioritize this job over my son’s soccer game?
+For example, as freelancer you may ask, Is this job more important than my child? instead of the real question, which is, Should I prioritize this job over my son’s football game?

-Or if the flu takes over the household, we’ll slap on that badge of honor and affirm, “My family’s health comes first and that’s more important than writing.
+Or if the flu takes over your household, you may slap on that badge of honor and affirm, “My family’s health comes first and that’s more important than writing.”

-Comparison tends to make people over-sensational.
-They start acting as if the questions involved are bigger than they are, and as if the implications of working are far deeper than they really are.
+Comparison makes people over-sensational.
+They start acting like the questions involved are bigger than they are, and as if the implications of working are far deeper than they are.